MattCSmith/Project-365/README.md

 ## Day 4
 Built out a Contentful content type for the footer and integrated it into the footer.
 Worked on the community section of the homepage, bringing the homepage to an almost complete state.
 A few tweaks and mobile quires should be enough to finish this page off.

 ## Day 5
 Set up Gatsby to dynamically create pages for each game server, based on the data it gets from the Contentful model.
 Experienced a weird issue where netlify does not appear to have the style sheet for the new page.
 Will investigate more tomorrow.

+## Day 6
+Investigated the bug that plagues the server page, unfortunately it remains unsolved for now.
+Its appear not to be utilising styled components on these generated pages.